oicr-gsi/vidarr/design.md

 ## Shesmu Integration
 Shesmu needs file provenance and can use Cerberus as a plugin.
-Shesmu also needs run workflows and can use the `/api/submit` endpoint for that purpose.
+Shesmu also needs to run workflows and can use the `/api/submit` endpoint for that purpose.
 It needs to know what it can run and uses `/api/workflows` to get the known workflow and `/api/targets` to know where it can run them; it generates an action definition for every valid workflow version and target combination.
 The